smartbitrixcomponent/smatrix-core/README.md

 Get started:

-Use [smatrix-cli](https://github.com/smartbitrixcomponent/cli) for init and managed your project
+Use [smatrix-cli](https://github.com/smartbitrixcomponent/cli) for init and manage your project